nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-3.md

    - All Coal
    - All [Gems](https://stardewvalleywiki.com/Minerals#Gems)
    - The most profitable item stacks as calculated by the spreadsheet
      - Consider taking [Chubs](https://stardewvalleywiki.com/Chub) with you if you are concerned about needing Energy for Spring 4.
+You need to potentially fell several Trees tomorrow so your Energy may be low before fishing.
 5. Pass out.

 ## Day's end